MatiMoreyra/meli-data-challenge-2021/README.md

   - For the level-1 model: the sku's used for training level-0 models are removed from the dataset and the remaining sku's are split again into train/validation.

 Once all models are trained, the last 29 days of the train dataset and the provided target stock values are used as input to generate the submission.

-This solution gets a score around 3.7075 on the public dataset.

 _Disclaimer: the entire solution lacks some fine tuning since I came up with this little ensemble monster towards the end of the competition.
 I didn't have the time to fine-tune each model (there are technically 16 models to tune if we consider each quantile regressor as an independent model)._